castorini/pygaggle/docs/experiments-finetune-monot5-gpu.md

                                               --output_model_path monoT5_model/ &
 tail -f nohup
 ```
-Here, we consider one epoch to be 6.4e6 of lines of the triples.train.small.tsv, which corresponds to 12.8e6 training examples (positives + negatives) and 100k steps using batch of 128.
-The number of epochs defaults to 1.
-Adding the "--epoch" argument with an integer will include `n * 6.4e6` lines to the training set.
+Here, we consider one epoch to be 6.4e5 of lines of the triples.train.small.tsv, which corresponds to 12.8e5 training examples (positives + negatives) and 10k steps using batch of 128.
+The number of epochs defaults to 10 (100k steps).
+Adding the "--epoch" argument with an integer will include `n * 6.4e5` lines to the training set.
 If you don't wish to save checkpoints every N step, simply omit the --save_every_n_steps argument.

-With a Nvidia V100 it takes almost 3 days to train the model on 1 epoch.
+With a Nvidia V100 it takes around 2~3 days to train the model on 10 epoch.
 ## Re-Ranking on MS MARCO dev set
 ### Data Prep
 Let's download and extract the collection and dev set from MS MARCO: